saltstack/salt/doc/topics/tutorials/walkthrough.rst

 Salt `States`, or the `State System` is the component of Salt made for configuration management.
-The State system is a fully functional configuration management system which has been designed to be exceptionally powerful while sill being simple to use, fast, lightweight, deterministic and with salty levels of flexibility.
+The State system is a fully functional configuration management system which has been designed to be exceptionally powerful while still being simple to use, fast, lightweight, deterministic and with salty levels of flexibility.

 The state system is already available with a basic salt setup, no additional